JonasWallin/BayesFlow/README.md

 The package has the following dependencies:
 - Python, including packages numpy, cython, matplotlib, mpi4py and rpy2
-- openmpi
+- Openmpi
-- C libraries for linear algebra computations, e.g. cblas and clapack or mkl.
+- Libraries for linear algebra computations with c interfaces, e.g. cblas and clapack or mkl.
-- gfortran

 The dependence on rpy2 is not needed for core functionality, and if installation without this dependency is wanted, files